kambiz-aghaiepour/quads/README.md

    - JIRA integration.
    - Chat webhook and IRC notifications (via supybot/notify plugin) for system releases.
    - Email notifications to users for new future assignments, releases and expirations.
-   - Flask-based Web UI for searching for available bare-metal systems in the future based on model.
+   - Flask-based Web UI for searching for available bare-metal systems in the future based on model and hardware.
    - Open, RESTful JSON API and RBAC for controlling access
    - Full-featured API for self-service scheduling of systems/assignments